Graduate Catalog 2026-2027

 2

-A grade of B or better is required in CNS 591 in order to enroll into CNS 596.
+A grade of B or better is required in CNS 591 in order to be eligible for Internship (CNS 596).

 3